 Overview

-On August 2, 2024, the 52nd session of the Oversight Committee for the Fukushima Health Management Survey (FHMS) convened online and in Fukushima City, releasing a new set of results (data up to March 31, 2024) for the Thyroid Ultrasound Examination (TUE).
-What was reported include 3-month worth of data for the fifth and sixth rounds and 6-month worth of data for the Age 25+ and 30+ Surveys
+On November 12, 2024, the 53rd session of the Oversight Committee for the Fukushima Health Management Survey (FHMS) convened online and in Fukushima City, releasing a new set of results (data up to June 30, 2024 for the Thyroid Ultrasound Examination (TUE).
+What was reported include 3-month worth of data for the fifth and sixth rounds.

 Official English translations of the reports from the Oversight Committee are available on the Materials and Minutes of Prefectural Oversight Committee Meetings page (link) on the website of Radiation Medical Science Center of the Fukushima Health Management Survey (RMSC/FHMS).
-For the current session discussed in this post, the official translation can be accessed here.
+For the session discussed in this post, the official translation will be available here in the foreseen future.
 This website also shows an overview of the FHMS and the TUE itself, which might be informative to those unfamiliar with them.

 Highlights

-• The fifth round: 1 new case diagnosed as suspicious or malignant, and 6 new surgical cases.
+- The fifth round: 2 new cases diagnosed as suspicious or malignant.

-• Total number of surgically confirmed thyroid cancer cases has increased by 8 to 284 (101 in the first round, 56 in the second round, 29 in the third round, 34 in the fourth round, 42 in the fifth round, 0 in the sixth round, 18 in the Age 25+ Survey and 4 in the Age 30+ Survey.
+- Total number of surgically confirmed thyroid cancer cases is unchanged at 284 (101 in the first round, 56 in the second round, 29 in the third round, 34 in the fourth round, 42 in the fifth round, 0 in the sixth round, 18 in the Age 25+ Survey and 4 in the Age 30+ Survey.

 The latest overall results including the "unreported" and cancer registry cases